Royal Holloway is ideal for travelling to and from if you live in London or the South East of England.

 Public transport – Egham is on the Reading to Waterloo train line, managed by South Western Railway.
 Trains run regularly throughout the day, with additional services during busy times.
 See National Rail for up-to-date timetables.

-A 16-25 railcard, which saves you a 1/3 on rail fares.
-The campus is a 20-minute walk from the station or, for £1 a journey, you can catch the university shuttle bus from Egham station to the main campus.
+A 16-25 railcard can save you a 1/3 on rail fares.
+The campus is a 20-minute walk from the station, or for £1 a journey (contactless available) you can catch the university shuttle bus from Egham station to the main campus.